Skip to content

 • Store backups in a location separate from your source code repository

-• Use encrypted storage or secret managers for backup files themselves
+• Use encrypted storage or a secret manager for the backup files themselves

-• Test restore procedures regularly — a backup you can't restore is not a backup
+• Test restore procedures regularly — a backup you cannot restore is not a backup

 Exit codes